cristobalgrau/aws-serverless-rds-management-lab/README.md

 	- **DB subnet group:** rds-private-subnet
 	- **Public access:** No
 - **Additional configuration (expand)**
-	- **Initial database name:** rdstest
+	- **Initial database name:** rds_db
 	- **Automated Backups:** disable

 ![image](https://github.com/cristobalgrau/aws-serverless-rds-management-lab/assets/119089907/36ebc44a-82e8-48df-b108-cc815e5585e9)

+By adhering to these specifications, we establish a secure RDS instance in a private subnet, minimizing exposure to the public network.
+Adjustments can be made based on specific project requirements or security considerations.

 #### 2.2 RDS in Public Subnet

-During the creation of your RDS, for this lab we selected the following options:
+Throughout the creation of the RDS instance tailored for this lab, we've chosen the following options:

 - **Creation method:** Standard create
 - **Engine type:** MySQL